wizzycom/arch/README.md

-# Arch linux installation guide for MBR.
+# Arch linux installation scripts for MBR.

-This is just small simple scripts that help me install my PC
+This is just small simple scripts that help me install my PC.